s3ql/s3ql/rst/backends.rst

    If your provider did not give you a domain ID, then it is most likely :var:`default`.

-.. option:: project-domain-name
+.. option:: project-domain-is-name

-   If your provider only supplies you with the name of your project domain and not the uuid, you need to use this :var:`project-domain-name` option.
-If :var:`project-domain-name` is provided, the :var:`project-domain` option will not be used.
+   If your provider only supplies you with the name of your project domain and not the uuid, you need to use this :var:`project-domain-name` option as True, whereby the :var:`project-domain` is used as the name of the project domain, not the id of the project domain.
+   If project-domain-is-name is not specified, it is assumed the same as domain-is-name.

-.. option:: tenant-name
+.. option:: tenant-is-name

    Some providers use the tenant name to specify the storage location, and others use the tenant id.
-   If your provider uses the tenant name and not the id, you need to use this :var:`tenant-name` option.
+   If your provider uses the tenant name and not the id, you need to use this :var:`tenant-is-name` option.
-   If :var:`tenant-name` is provided, the :var:`<tenant>` component of the login will not be used.
+   If :var:`tenant-is-name` is provided and is True, the :var:`<tenant>` component of the login is used as the tenant name, not the tenant id.

 .. __: http://tools.ietf.org/html/rfc2616#section-8.2.3
 .. _OpenStack: http://www.openstack.org/